 If a cell doesn’t have the code for a specific protein, the protein doesn’t get made.
-Some specialized cells produce specific kinds of protein that other cells don’t, even though all the cells in a body carry the same exact DNA.
-Some genes, or sequences of DNA information that code for the production of a protein, are expressed more or less depending on what kind of cell it is.
-Hair follicle cells produce keratin protein abundantly, other cells in the same body produce none at all.
-In a man, testicle cells not only produce sperm cells, but those same cells create a chemical signal to the other cells in the body.
-That chemical signal that gets released into the blood by the testicle cells is called Testosterone
+Some specialized cells produce particular kinds of protein that other cells don’t, even though all the cells in a body carry the same DNA.
+Some genes, or sequences of DNA information that code for the production of a protein are expressed more or less depending on what kind of cell it is.
+Hair follicle cells produce keratin protein abundantly, while other cells in the same body produce none.
+In a man, testicle cells not only have sperm cells, but those same cells create a chemical signal to the other cells in the body.
+That chemical signal that gets released into the blood by the testicle cells is called Testosterone.

 Eating Wisely for Maximum Health

 Diet is one of the top culprits for feeling passive and low energy.
 Your energy levels have been inactive for quite some time now, or you’re looking for that extra kick-start to make you feel better.
 Proper meal planning plus a well-structured Vitamin Plan will maximize your body’s energy output.
 Here are seven ways in which you can kick-start your energy levels:

 Choose your food wisely.

 - Set yourself up for success by choosing your meals in advance.
 Planning is your best bet for eating healthy.
 Try pairing a protein with a carbohydrate to maintain energy throughout the day.
 Try my favorite mid-morning snack: blueberries and cottage cheese.

 Eat small frequent meals.